Alfresco/tutorials/tutorials/contract-management/content-model.md

 <br>

 ## Prerequisites
-To complete this tutorial you need to have the latest Alfresco Content Services up and running.
+To complete this you need to have the latest Alfresco Content Services up and running.
 We suggest to [spin up an online trial](http://alfresco.com/try-acs) or [download the 30 day trial](https://www.alfresco.com/platform/content-services-ecm/trial/download).

 <br>
 <br>